Certified Homeland Protection Associate

 Online: APPLY NOW

 The Homeland Protection Associate certificate is valid for two years.
-CHPA designees must submit a renewal application indicating their current enrollment at an accredited college or university with courses specifically relating to homeland security or anti-terrorism.
+CHPA designees must submit a recertification application indicating their current enrollment at an accredited college or university with courses specifically relating to homeland security or anti-terrorism.
 Recertification Guide

 NSA Attention: Certification Dept